Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Solving linear systems with sGMRES

 The two preceding displays require $O(d^3)$ arithmetic since $s = O(d)$.
 Last, we explicitly form the approximate solution $\hat{\vct{x}} = \vct{x}_0 + \mtx{B} \hat{\vct{y}}$ at a cost of $O(nd)$ operations.

 In summary, given the basis $\mtx{B}$, the cost of forming and solving the sGMRES problem~\cref{eqn:sgmres} is $O(d^3 + nd \log d)$ arithmetic.
-In contrast, for an unstructured basis, the cost of solving the GMRES problem~\cref{eqn:gmres} is $O(nd^2)$ arithmetic. \Cref{sec:sgmres-algs} contains pseudocode for sGMRES, along with a more detailed accounting of the costs of forming the basis and solving the least-squares problem.
+In contrast, for an unstructured basis, the cost of solving the GMRES problem~\cref{eqn:gmres} is $O(nd^2)$ arithmetic. \Cref{sec:sgmres-algs} provides an accounting of the costs of forming the basis and solving the least-squares problem.